jet/equinox/DOCUMENTATION.md

 - Similarly to EventStore, the default ARS encoding CosmosDb provides, together with interoperability concerns, means that straight json makes sense as an encoding form for events (UTF-8 arrays)
 - Collectively, the above implies (arguably counterintuitively) that using the powerful generic querying facility that CosmosDb provides should actually be a last resort.
 - See [Cosmos Storage Model](#cosmos-storage-model) for further information on the specific encoding used, informed by these concerns.
-- Because reads, writes _and updates_ of items in the Tip document are charged based on the size of the document in units of 1KB, it's worth compressing and/or storing snapshots ouside of the Tip-document (while those factors are also a concern with EventStore, the key difference is their direct effect of charges in this case).
+- Because reads, writes _and updates_ of items in the Tip document are charged based on the size of the item in units of 1KB, it's worth compressing and/or storing snapshots outside of the Tip-document (while those factors are also a concern with EventStore, the key difference is their direct effect of charges in this case).

 The implications of how the changefeed mechanism works also have implications for how events and snapshots should be encoded and/or stored:

 - Each write results in a potential cost per changefeed consumer, hence one should minimize changefeed consumers count
 - Each update of a document can have the same effect in terms of Request Charges incurred in tracking the changefeed (each write results in a document "moving to the tail" in the consumption order - if multiple writes occur within a polling period, you'll only see the last one)
 - The ChangeFeedProcessor presents a programming model which needs to maintain a position.
-Typically one should store that in an auxilliary collection in order to avoid feedback and/or interaction between the changefeed and those writes
+Typically one should store that in an auxiliary collection in order to avoid feedback and/or interaction between the changefeed and those writes

 It can be useful to consider keeping snapshots in the auxilliary collection employed by the changefeed in order to optimize the interrelated concerns of not reading data redundantly, and not feeding back into the oneself (although having separate roundtrips obviously has implications).